Small Business Website Management Plans

 The Bottomline on Website Maintenance Plans

 Still wondering “do I need someone to manage my website”?
 If you’re not setup and prepared to do most of the items mentioned above then hiring a team to manage your website could be a great option for your business.
-For a small investment, as low as $59 per month, a website maintenance plan can protect your business and keep your website optimized to run securely and efficiently for years to come.
+For a small investment, as low as $59 per month, WordPress website management services can protect your business and keep your website optimized to run securely and efficiently for years to come.

-Like a maintenance package on your car, a maintenance plan will increase the health and longevity of your website.
+Like a maintenance package on your car, a web management plan will increase the health and longevity of your website.
 It will also make your life easier by freeing you up to focus on your business and customers, instead of trying to figure out how to be a website expert.

 If you are just starting your business and on a tight budget, or if you’re a DIYer, then you should know that it’s never been easier to manage a website yourself.
 There are great tools and tutorials available to help you fix just about any problem you’ll run into.
 However, we do recommend being prepared ahead of time for when things hit the fan and you need to get your website back up and running for when it crashes or runs into a security issue.